whipowill/d2-plugy-qol/README.md

 ## Soft Mods

-Included in this [folder](https://github.com/whipowill/d2-plugy-qol/tree/master/Mods) are several "soft mods" that are popular in the D2 community.
-While these days I prefer a purist D2 experience, these mods can be pretty fun and I've played them all.
+Included in this [folder](https://github.com/whipowill/d2-plugy-qol/tree/master/Mods) are several "soft mods" that are popular in the D2 community which include changes to inventory, drops, merenaries, and skills.

 These mods are separated into individual folders so you can pick and choose what you want.
-None of these mods are turned on by default in this QOL modpack, you have to turn them on yourself.
+None of these mods are turned on by default in this modpack, you have to turn them on yourself.

-To install any of these, just copy and paste the contents into ``C:\Games\Diablo II\Data\Global\Excel\``.
+To install any of these, just copy and paste the individual folder contents into ``C:\Games\Diablo II\Data\Global\Excel\``.

 ## Loot Filter

-You can edit the ``BH.cfg`` file to make your own loot filter rules, but here is how I have mine set up.
+You can edit the ``BH.cfg`` file to make your own loot filter rules, but I've included the one that I use.
+For a deep dive into the inner-workings of the loot filter, checkout SlashDiablo's [release](https://www.reddit.com/r/slashdiablo/comments/hw0dro/announcing_slash_bh_199/) page.

-### Filter Level

-This controls what items show up on the ground as drops.

-- ``Off`` - No filters.
-- ``Minimal`` - Filters white items.
-- ``Moderate`` - Filters white and blue items.
-- ``Aggressive`` - Filters white, blue, and yellow items.

-No matter what filter level you choose runes, charms, jewels, gems, rings, amulets, set items, unique items, and eligable socketable items are never filtered out.

-### Ping Level

-This controls what items are printed into the chat as an alert.

-- ``0`` - No alerts.
-- ``1`` - Alert all unique and set items.
-- ``2`` - Alert all the above, plus eligable base items.
-- ``3`` - Alert all the above, plus charms.
-- ``4`` - Alert all the above, plus rings + ammys.
-- ``5`` - Alert all the above, plus jewels.
-- ``6`` - Alert all the above, plus gems.

-This feature is super handy bc it means you can slaughter demons in the game without having to check the floor every 2 seconds to see what dropped.

 ## Keyboard Macros